The VCUarts Department of Music regularly hosts workshops, camps and other programs for middle- and high-school students

 For more information, contact Antonio García.

-Six VCU faculty members and an alumnus will offer instruction, including (subject to change) Prof. García, director of Jazz Studies, trombone/brass; likely Rex Richardson, trumpet; J.C.
-Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Victor Dvoskin, bass; and Tony Martucci, drum set.
+Up to seven VCU faculty members will offer instruction, including (subject to change) Prof. García, Director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
+Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Eric Wheeler, bass; and Tony Martucci, drum set.
 An alumnus or friend of the Jazz Program will instruct jazz piano.

 Selected students will have demonstrated an exceptional desire and potentially strong ability to pursue the craft of jazz improvisation and may be considering continuing that pursuit at the college or professional level.